Become a DanceSafe Affiliate

 What happens if an order is canceled or refunded?

-If an order is canceled or refunded for any reason you will not receive a referral commission for that order.
+If an order is canceled or refunded for any reason, you will not receive a referral commission for that order.

 Are there any other requirements?

-Yes.
-Becoming a DanceSafe affiliate is about more than just earning extra money.
-It’s also about helping us educate the public, including your own community, around issues of health, safety and responsible drug use.
 We require all our affiliates to use proper harm reduction messaging whenever they advertise our products, and we reserve the right to revoke anyone’s affiliate status if they fail to do so.
-But don’t worry.
-We recognize many people are new to harm reduction, and we are here to help you learn.
-So we’re not going to deactivate your account for beginner-type mistakes.
-However, a persistent failure to follow our guidelines below will definitely get you axed.
+Don’t worry, though!
+We recognize that many people are new to harm reduction, and we’re here to help you learn.
+We try to provide feedback when possible and don’t deactivate accounts for honest mistakes.
+Consistent failure to follow our guidelines below, however, will put your account at risk.

 DanceSafe Affiliate Guidelines

-When used properly, colormetric reagent kits are capable of detecting the presence of certain drugs in a drug sample.
-This can include the primary substance as well as (sometimes) an adulterant or “cut.”
-However, they cannot detect all potential substances that might be in a sample.
+There are over 25,000 drugs in circulation, and reagents cannot detect all potential substances that might be in a sample.
 Some drugs won’t produce a color change at all, and drugs that produce a dark color change might overshadow drugs that produce a lighter color change.
-What this means is that reagent testing kits cannot detect purity!
+In other words, reagent test kits cannot detect purity!

 Some things NOT to say when advertising our reagent kits:

-- “Make sure your MDMA (or any drug) is pure.”
+- “Make sure your (drug) is pure.”

-- “Make sure your MDMA is good.”
+- “Make sure your (drug) is good.”

-- “Make sure your MDMA is safe.”
+- “Make sure your (drug) is safe.”

-- “Test the purity of your MDMA.”
+- “Test the purity of your (drug).”

 Of course, this doesn’t mean you can’t make general statements about safety.
-For example . . .
+For example…

 Some things you can say when advertising our kits: